An analytic invariant of G_2 manifolds

-\begin{Thm} There is a closed 2-connected 7-manifold $M$ with~$H^4(M;\Z)\cong\Z^{67}$ and~$p_1(M)=4a$ for a primitive class $a \in H^4(M;\Z)$, admitting two $G_2$-holonomy metrics with different underlying $G_2$-structures up to homotopy and diffeomorphism. \end{Thm}
+\begin{Thm} There is a closed 2-connected 7-manifold $M$ with~$H^4(M;\Z)\cong\Z^{97}$ and first Pontrjagin class ~$p_1(M)=4a$ for a primitive class $a \in H^4(M;\Z)$, admitting two $G_2$-holonomy metrics whose associated $G_2$-structures are not related by homotopy and diffeomorphism. \end{Thm}

+In particular, the two $G_2$-holonomy metrics in Theorem \ref{Thm4.1} must be in different components of the $G_2$ moduli space because of the topological obstruction.
+In the next theorem we distinguish components of the moduli space even when there is no topological obstruction.

-\begin{Thm} There is a closed 2-connected 7-manifold $M$ with~$H^4(M;\Z)\cong\Z^{109}$ and~$p_1(M)=4a$ for a primitive class $a \in H^4(M;\Z)$, admitting a homotopy class of $G_2$-structures over which the moduli space of $G_2$-metrics up to diffeomorphism has more than one connected component. \end{Thm}
+\begin{Thm} There is a closed 2-connected 7-manifold $M$ with~$H^4(M;\Z)\cong\Z^{109}$ and $p_1(M)=4a$ for a primitive class $a \in H^4(M;\Z)$, admitting a homotopy class of $G_2$-structures over which the moduli space of $G_2$-metrics up to diffeomorphism has more than one connected component. \end{Thm}

-While the homotopy classes of the \gtstr s in Theorem~\ref{Thm4.1} can be distinguished using just the $\nu$-invariant of~\cite{CrN}, the invariant~$\bar\nu$ is needed to distinguish the components of the moduli space in Theorem~\ref{Thm4.2}.
-However, the only way we know to compute the $\nu$-invariant of Example \ref{ex:pi4rk2}---on which Theorem~\ref{Thm4.1} relies---is to use Theorem \ref{MainThm} to compute $\bar\nu$ and apply the relation \eqref{eq:relation}.
+While the homotopy classes of the \gtstr s in Theorem~\ref{Thm4.1} can be distinguished using just the $\nu$-invariant of~\cite{CrN}, the invariant~$\bar\nu$ is needed to distinguish the components of the moduli space in Theorem~\ref{Thm4.2}; see Example \ref{ex:pi6rk2}.
+However, the only way we know to compute the $\nu$-invariant of Example \ref{ex:pi4rk2}---on which Theorem~\ref{Thm4.1} relies---is to use Corollary \ref{MainThm} to compute~$\bar\nu$ and apply the equation~\eqref{eq:relation}.
+(See Remark \ref{rmk:pi4mixed} for another example of the same type.)